-The 2023 sources of revenue for the BEREC Office budget are the contribution from the EU and contributions from third countries, which are estimated as follows:
+The 2023 sources of revenue for the BEREC Office budget are: contribution from the EU, contributions from third countries, other contributions (Member States, NRAs, etc.) and revenue from administrative activity, which are estimated as follows:

-Main EU subsidy 2023: 7,527,229.13 Assigned revenues deriving from previous years surpluses: 49,770.87 Third countries contribution (incl.
+Contribution from the Union: Main EU subsidy 2023: 7,647,494.00 Assigned revenues deriving from previous years surpluses: 49,770.87 Third countries contribution (incl.
 EFTA and candidate countries): p.m.
-TOTAL 2023 (Y2022 + 2%): 7,577,000.00
+Other contributions (Member states 24 , NRAs, etc.) p.m Other revenue from administrative operations p.m TOTAL 2023: 7,697,264.87 a) Union contribution